codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 ### <a name="multistage-build"></a>Multi-stage build

 We are creating the docker image with all our source code, and since we just want to run our application we don't have to distribute them with our final jar.
-Case we leave the source there anyone with the access to the image will be able to see it, also this make our image bigger without any need.
+Case we leave the source there anyone with the access to the image will be able to see it, also this will make our image bigger without any need.
 To solve this we are going to do a `multi-stage` build.

-What is a `multi-stage` build?
+#### What is a `multi-stage` build?

 A multi stage build is a way of splitting the process of building a image between multiple containers with distinct steps, kinda like a CI build.
 To transform your regular build into a `multi-stage` one is easy, you just have to add another `FROM` in your `Dockerfile`.

 In our case we want to split the environment that builds our application, and a lightweight one that will run.

-First we are going to deal with the container that we already have, there are a few things that we have to do:
+First we are going to deal with the container that we already have.
+There are a few things that we have to do:

 - Give a name for the build stage
     We do that by adding the `as <name>` in front of the base image

-- Then we have to remove the things that is to run the application For that we remove the `EXPOSE` and the `CMD` from the the file, but don't delete, we are going to use it later.
+- Then we have to remove the things that are to run the application For that we remove the `EXPOSE` and the `CMD` from the the file, but don't delete, we are going to use it later.

-Now we can start to create our image that will run the application,
+Now we can start to create our image that will run the application:

 - Defining the image.
-    We don't need a complete image with gradle or maven, in fact we don't even need the JDK, we just need the JRE,  so we can use the `adoptopenjdk/openjdk11:jre-11.0.2.9-alpine` image that only have the Java runtime and it's based in a lightweight linux distro called Alpine.
+    We don't need a complete image with Gradle or Maven.
+In fact, we don't even need the JDK, we just need the JRE,  so we can use the `adoptopenjdk/openjdk11:jre-11.0.2.9-alpine` image that only has the Java runtime.
+It's based on a lightweight linux distro called Alpine.

 - We can have the same `WORKDIR` from the previous stage.
 - Now we are going to `COPY` the jar that we build